 As we got downtown, the packed clusters of lights were unbelievable at first sight.
 You could easily read a book in the middle of the street downtown and it gave you a fantasy land feeling unlike anything else.

-Seeing that sign for the first time I was transfixed.
+Seeing this sign for the first time I was transfixed.
 I had never seen one that big and that beautiful, and I always felt that way about their sign.

-Good chunks of that sign now reside at the Neon Museum.
+You'll see chunks of that sign that now reside only at the Neon Museum.

 For many years these signs just sat in an outdoor storage area of the Young Electric Sign company - YESCO, in their boneyard slowly fading away and deteriorating in the desert.

 Due to the creation of the non-profit Neon Museum the signs from that boneyard were saved and preserved or restored as the priceless historical pieces that they are.

 For myself and other locals this place is bittersweet as we remember those days when most all these signs were alive and shining bright in their places.

 You may not think all that much about just seeing some old cool signs but that really is only half of the story.
 The rest is what you’ll get in your one hour tour with their tour guide.

 The tour guides at the Neon Museum fill you in on all the backstories behind the signs, which is where the interesting and rich historical segments on Las Vegas comes in.
 That’s the key part of these tours.